jblayter/SDM-Playbook/README.md

 - Service to **your peers and partners**, by building alignment and collaboration across product, design, and stakeholders.
 - Service to **the organization**, by ensuring engineering effort delivers meaningful impact.

-The "why" of being an SDM isn't just about output or delivery ... it’s about enabling people to do their best work, fostering growth, and building trust.
+The "why" of being an SDM isn't just about output or delivery ... it's about enabling people to do their best work, fostering growth, and building trust.
 When we lead with service, the outcomes naturally follow.

 ## What does it mean to be a Software Development Manager